The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2011

-Sebastian Höhme (University of Leipzig, DE)
+Sebastian Höhme (University of Leipzig, Germany)

 Thesis title: Agent-based modeling of growing cell populations and the regenerating liver based on image processing